Kong/docs.konghq.com/app/docs/0.10.x/admin-api.md

 # Kong Admin API

-Kong comes with an **internal** RESTful API for administration purposes.
-API commands can be run on any node in the cluster, and Kong will keep the configuration consistent across all nodes.
+Kong comes with an **internal** RESTful Admin API for administration purposes.
+Requests to the Admin API can be sent to any node in the cluster, and Kong will keep the configuration consistent across all nodes.

-- The RESTful Admin API listens on port `8001` by default.
+- `8001` is the default port on which the Admin API listens.
+- `8444` is the default port for HTTPS traffic to the Admin API.

 ## Supported Content Types